 While I enjoy posting about golf clubs across the USA and sharing my reviews on them, I do also appreciate keeping people informed of the latest details that pertains to each course.
-In the case of the Legends Golf and Country Club in Orlando, Florida, this course has officially been closed.
+In the case of the Legends Golf Course and Country Club in Orlando, Florida, this course has officially been closed.
 Below you can find details about it’s previous existence as well as articles related to the closure.

 When the golf course closed down, many local residents who owned homes on the course were very upset.
 According to this article, which stated it closed in early 2018, parts of the golf course look “dead or barren.”